Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is limited, with residents typically located 1747 meters from the nearest stop.
-There are approximately 2 trips per day on average across all routes, equating to about 1 weekly trip per individual stop.
+The accessibility of transport in the area is rated as limited, with residents typically located approximately 1747 meters away from the nearest transport stop.
+The service frequency averages about 2 trips per day across all routes, which equates to roughly 1 weekly trip per individual stop.

 Frequently Asked Questions - Transport